fastlane-queue/fastlane/README.md

 * `image` - This parameter specifies the docker image that should be used to run this job;
 * `command` - The command that will be run by the job;
+* `envs` - The environment variables that will be set in the container when the job is run;
+* `startIn`, `startAt` and `cron` - Different ways to schedule the job.
+If none of these is passed, the job starts immediately. `startIn` gets a string with how much time in the future to start the job in the form of `2h30m50s`. `startAt` takes an UNIX UTC timestamp that will be used to determine when the job should start. `cron` takes a [cron format](https://en.wikipedia.org/wiki/Cron) string that determines how often this job should be executed;
+* `retries` - This argument determines whether this job should be retried (>0) and how many times.
+If this argument is not present in the body, retry is disabled;
+* `expiration` - If this argument is present, this determines a point in time where this job should not run anymore.
+It is an UNIX UTC timestamp.
+The purpose of this argument is for scenarios of high queueing, so the job can sit in the queue for a long time.
+In this scenario, after a long time, this job might not make sense anymore (i.e.: a push notification);
+* `timeout` - This is a timeout in seconds after which the job will be terminated.
+There's a hard limit in Fastlane and it will use whatever value is lower.

 ## Architecture